Creating Future Opportunities

 In 2016, HMPPS CFO was the recipient of an MoD Covenant Fund Trust (was Grant) fund.
 The project was called “Network for Ex-Service Personnel” (NESP).
 As a recap on the NESP project 2016-2018; the original proposal was to work with those Detainees Under Sentence (DUS) at the Military Corrective Training Centre, Colchester and also those in HMPPS CJS who have previously served for the Armed Forces and help support them through the gate with the ultimate goal of finding employment and reduce reoffending rates.

 HMPPS CFO has secured funding to continue delivery of services to offenders considered hard to help and furthest away from the mainstream.
 The CFO Evolution programme will build on the successes of the CFO3 and CFO Activity Hub programmes to create a single delivery programme which will complement existing HMPPS core services and provide resettlement support to individuals in custody and the community.
-The contract award will be the fourth quarter of 2023, with contracts mobilising from January 2024.
-Throughput and delivery will commence from April 2024, although these dates may be subject to change.
+The contract award will be early 2024, with contracts mobilising from May 2024.
+Throughput and delivery will commence from August 2024, although these dates may be subject to change.